Follow TV Tropes

 Played by: Rod Arthur

-The Head Keeper of the park.
-In charge of cleaning, feeding, and taking care of the resident animals.
-Consequently, he often suffers the shenanigans that happened in the park.
+The Head Keeper of the park, in charge of cleaning, feeding, and taking care of the prehistoric residents.
+Consequently, he suffers the bucketload of shenanigans that this challenge brings to him and the other parkkeepers.

-• Butt-Monkey: Usually on the receiving end of the whatever bad things that the prehistoric creatures brought, mostly from the Titanosaurs.
+• Butt-Monkey: He's usually on the receiving end of whatever bad things the prehistoric creatures brought to the park get up to, usually from the Titanosaurs.

-• The McCoy: The most emotional of the main trio, especially when he has to deal with all the animals Nigel keeps bringing in.
+• The McCoy: He's the most emotional of the main trio, especially when he has to deal with the animals Nigel keeps bringing back.

-• Only Sane Man: The one who usually complains to Nigel whenever he's planning to bring back the dangerous creatures back to the park or points out potential issues.
-He's still fond of them all, even the Titanosaurs, but he will still point out issues.
+• Only Sane Man: He often complains to Nigel whenever he's planning to bring dangerous creatures back to the park, or points out the potential issues that may come with these actions.
+He's still fond of the creatures, even the Titanosaurs, but will still point out issues they cause.

 Suzanne